dikshitrishii/Denoising-Images/README.md

 - **Output Layer**: A convolutional layer with activation to create the final enhanced image.
 - Detailed architecture is provided in report pdf.

+## PSNR score is taken into consideration as an evaluation parameter for the model
+Final average psnr on testing data = 27.41388

 ## How to Run
 1. **Clone the Repository**:
     ```sh